shanevanheerden/shanevanheerden.github.io/_posts/2020-10-12-word_embeddings.md

 And there you have it!
 In this blog post, we described the two flavours of word2vec models, namely CBOW and Skip-gram as well as the model training procedure.
 Armed with this information, we got a bit more practical by walking you through how to create your very own word2vec model in Python using the Gensim library.

-Stay tuned to this series to learn more about the awesome world of NLP as we share more on the latest developments, code implementations and thought-provoking perspectives on NLP’s impact on the way we interact with the world.
-It’s an extremely exciting time for anyone to get into the world of NLP!
+Stay tuned to this series to learn more about the awesome world of NLP as we share more on the latest developments, code implementations and thought-provoking perspectives on NLP's impact on the way we interact with the world.
+It's an extremely exciting time for anyone to get into the world of NLP!

 ***